The What, the Why, the Who of the Journey-Journal

 Important: this book centers Women of Color but is accessible to all.

-It is June 2020 and we have to address the context of our time and how this relates to this Project.
+2020 Vision! we have to address the context of our time and how this relates to this Project.

 This Project started out before the pandemic, and indeed, we delayed the launch in deference to all of us who were affected and suffering in one way or another.
 But the Foremothers told us that we should not silence them(!) so we are pushing on now, as so many of them did.